admin

 It makes me feel uncomfortable.

-This twitter thing has grown so big yet twitter folks have kept a mum on whether they would do active advertising on twitter.
+This twitter thing has grown so big, yet twitter folks have kept a mum on whether they would do active advertising on twitter.

 And then there are those bots etc on twitter too!

-It’s a shame, i mean why can’t you leave a free small, cheerful service like twitter alone?
+It’s a shame, I mean why can’t you leave a free small, cheerful service like twitter alone?

 Ads by google at last…

-Yeah i am talking about this very blog.
-I searched my blog through Google and the page i visited had a simple half – banner ad on it but the custom ad matched the blog theme very well and it didn’t seem odd as ads on other websites does.
+Yeah I am talking about this very blog.
+I searched my blog through Google and the page I visited had a simple half – banner ad on it but the custom ad matched the blog theme very well and it didn’t seem odd as ads on other websites does.

-Wordpress does deploy Google ads on public blogs at http://wordpress.com to cover their costs.
+Wordpress does deploy Google ads on public blogs at http://wordpress.com to cover their costs, but they do it occasionally.

-It is the first time i have ever seen an ad on a http://wordpress.com subdomain.
+It is the first time I have ever seen an ad on a http://wordpress.com subdomain.

 Best browser?